turbaevsky/indicators/doc/PI_DB_TS.md

 ### Step 2 – Data reporting and submission, Members

-Station PI staff is responsible for the first review and submittal of good quality data elements to Regional Centres (RCs) according to the PI Reference Manual and for informing RCs about data collection issues.
+Station PI staff is responsible for the first review and submits of good quality data elements to Regional Centres (RCs) according to the PI Reference Manual and for informing RCs about data collection issues.